IGJoshua/sotygeha/README.md

 (Under zantufa, NA also includes CAhA.
 CAhA is therefore now also part of SE.)

+## Other changes

+* Relative clauses are allowed after selbri, as in zasni-gerna and zantufa.
+* Due to the VUhU-JOI merge, PEhO now becomes obligatory.
+* n-ary `gi` now also allows the degenerate case of only one term.
+* SA remains in the grammar, but always erases back to the last mulno jufra (marked by explicit or elidable `iau`).

 ## List of eliminated selma'o

 The following is a list of all selma'o in the standard (CLL) Lojban grammar.